oracle/fmw-kubernetes/OracleUnifiedDirectorySM/kubernetes/helm/README.md

 Details about each Helm Chart can be found from README.md file of individual Chart.

-* [oudsn](oudsm/README.md) : A Helm chart for deployment of Oracle Unified Directory Service Manager instance(s) on Kubernetes.
+* [oudsn](oudsm/README.md) : A Helm chart for deployment of Oracle Unified Directory Services Manager instance(s) on Kubernetes.

 #
 # Copyright